What is a trade mark?

 A registered trade mark provides you with the right to use that mark for the goods/services for which it is registered.
 It also has the following benefits:

 - Most countries operate a first to file system.
-Registration protects your interests even before you starting using your trade mark, providing valuable protection for your business while you get up and running with your project.
+Registration protects your interests even before you starting using your trade mark.
+This provides valuable protection for your business while you get up and running with your project.

 - Registration acts as proof of your rights.
-Even in countries which protect rights established through use, you have to prove what you have got and relying on these rights is usually more expensive and uncertain.
+Even in countries which protect rights established through use, you have to prove what you’ve got and relying on these rights is usually more expensive and uncertain.

 - A registered trade mark is an asset which can be sold or licensed.
 For a business, a trade mark can be listed in the balance sheet as an asset.